You’re not alone

 Helping yourself helps your loved one

-The unpredictability of caring for someone with agitation in Alzheimer's dementia can take its toll.
+The unpredictability of caring for someone with agitation that may happen with dementia due to Alzheimer's disease can take its toll.
 That’s why it’s important to find balance within your own life.
 Your mental well-being is not only necessary to help care for someone else, but also vital in making sure you don't wear yourself out.

 Build a care team and utilize them